mangopop/notes-blog/_posts/2024-02-20-linux-find.md

 categories: linux
 tags: find terminal
 ---
-## Some good resources here for finding things in the linux terminal
+## Some resources for using the find command in linux terminal

 fd find a good alternative [https://github.com/sharkdp/fd](https://github.com/sharkdp/fd)